bkg2018/MLMD/docs/3-Writing.md

   ...
 ```

-Refer to MLMD own's documentation for a complete example of MLMD `.include` and `.topnumber` use.
+Refer to MLMD own documentation for a complete example of MLMD `.include` and `.topnumber` use.
-La documentation de MLMD illustre l'utilisation des directivess `.include` et `.topnumber`.

 ## III-3) Headings<A id="a27"></A>